Facebook iconClaude Code Tips: 10 Real Productivity Workflows for 2026

 Tip 1: Master the CLAUDE.md File

-Concept: Use the mandatory CLAUDE.md file to provide Claude with project memory.
+Concept: Use the mandatory CLAUDE.md file to give Claude long-term project memory.
+This was the first change I made that immediately reduced friction and rework across every session.

 How: Detail exactly what to include: Code style guides, project architecture, utility file locations, and common build/test commands (e.g., npm run test).